ncn-foreigners/paper-nonprob-pmm/README.md

 ## Funding

-Work on this package is supported by the National Science Centre, OPUS 20 grant no. 2020/39/B/HS4/00941.
+Work on this paper was supported by the National Science Centre, OPUS 20 grant no. 2020/39/B/HS4/00941.